pypa/manylinux/README.rst

-Rather than forcing you to install CentOS 7 yourself, install Python, etc., we provide `Docker <https://docker.com/>`_ images where we've done the work for you:
+Rather than forcing you to install CentOS 7 yourself, install Python, etc., we provide `Docker <https://docker.com/>`_ images where we've done the work for you.
+The images are uploaded to `quay.io`_ and are tagged for repeatable builds.

 x86_64 image: ``quay.io/pypa/manylinux2014_x86_64``